GVR Report cover Canada Latent Tuberculosis Infection Detection Market Size, Share & Trends Report

 End-use Insights

-The diagnostic laboratories segment dominated the Canada latent tuberculosis infection detection market owing to efforts to improve patient outcomes by providing precise & prompt reporting at the retail level.
+The diagnostic laboratories segment dominated the Canada latent tuberculosis infection (LTBI) detection market, having 50.51% share, owing to efforts to improve patient outcomes by providing precise & prompt reporting at the retail level.
 Moreover, the ability of laboratories to handle a large volume of tests at an expedited rate is expected to further fuel the segment over the forecast period.
 Diagnostics laboratories such as Dynacare and Life Labs provide blood tests for the detection of latent TB infection in the country.

-Canada’s latent tuberculosis infection detection industry is classified into provinces and territories.
-Ontario province led the market and it is expected to maintain its dominance over the forecast period.
+Ontario province led the market with a market share of 17.99% in 2022 and it is expected to maintain its dominance over the forecast period.
 The large market share of the province can be attributed to its large population base, high immigration rate compared to other provinces, and better healthcare infrastructure.
 The immigration rate is highest in Ontario; it welcomes around 40% of the total immigrants of Canada every year.
 Similarly, British Columbia, Quebec, Alberta, and Manitoba also held a significant share of the LTBI detection market.
+Moreover, rise in awareness campaigns regarding tuberculosis is further expected to drive the demand for LTBI testing.
+For instance, on World TB Day 2023, in March of that year, the Public Health Agency of Canada launched the "Yes!
+We can end TB" campaign.
+The aim of this campaign was to raise awareness about tuberculosis and encourage industry leaders to undertake proactive measures to eradicate tuberculosis within the country.

 North Canada region including Yukon, Northwest Territories, and Nunavut is expected to grow at a faster growth rate compared with other parts of Canada.
 Improvement of healthcare facilities, a high portion of the indigenous population, and other factors increasing the risk of developing tuberculosis disease are driving the growth of the market in these regions.